 Kuala Lumpur can be seen as the great hub for South East Asia.
 This is because of the cheap flights to almost everywhere in Asia.
 Not surprisingly we’ve spent more than a month in total in the metropolis on eight different visits.
 There are a lot of things to do in Kuala Lumpur, so we decided to dedicate a post to the metropolis!
 Read on about where to go, where to sleep and where to eat.

-Highlights in Kuala Lumpur
+IndexThings to do in Kuala Lumpur

 Kuala Lumpur can be very expensive.
 Especially as a backpacker you definitely don’t want to stay longer than needed in Malaysia’s capital.
 In general, accommodation is more expensive than in other parts of Malaysia, and, if you don’t know were the good and cheap food is, you end up spending a lot on food as well.
 Because it would be a waste to skip Kuala Lumpur entirely, we listen some low budget things to do in Kuala Lumpur.